 Once you have uploaded the file, you can check and define the metadata (measure or attribute) of each column.
 To switch a measure to an attribute (or viceversa), click on Value column of the interested row field as shown below.

 - Check the data preview in order to verify the accuracy of your data;

-- enable or disable the persistence of dataset.
+- enable or disable the persistance of dataset.
 Thanks to this functionality the server creates a snapshot of the extracted data in order to avoid to reload the dataset each time that the user revokes it;

 - finally, name and save the dataset as shown below.